johnzastrow/johnzastrow.github.io/_posts/2008-07-05-tips-for-using-the-ls-command-to-list-files-in-cygwin-or-linux.md

 ls –color=tty

-Will color the ‘ls’ output.
+Will color the 'ls' output.
 Directories are blue, regular files stay black (or white) and executable files are green.

 Make an Alias of your prefered method.

 Example:

-alias ls=’ls –color=tty –classify’
+alias ls='ls –color=tty –classify'

 List only directories

 ls -d \*/

-Will list only dentries ended by a “/”, and with the “-d” option, will not descend into the next level of directory.
+Will list only dentries ended by a "/", and with the "-d" option, will not descend into the next level of directory.